The automatic doors kiss behind us, and we walk

 at a menu forever.
 How about the crab cakes?
 I suggest.

 With grilled asparagus.
-You’ve always liked crab
+You’ve always liked crab.

 Grilled, mom mumbles, suddenly distant.
 Your father